sarvodaya-network/sarvodaya.eu/library/flosha/precepts/index.md

 # Precepts

 The eleven vows (vratas) as practiced in the Ashrams of Gandhiji and Vinobaji can be separated in two categories.
-The first five are vows universally shared by the great traditions of India, namely the Hindu-Dharma, Buddha-Dharma and Jaina-Dharma.
+The first five are vows universally shared by the great traditions of the world and particulary in India, namely in the Hindu-Dharma, Buddha-Dharma and Jaina-Dharma.
 They are all sharing these same five ideals.
 Which are...

 (1) Satya - Truth
 (2) Ahimsa - Non-violence